Theodore J. Bauer: Career

-Bauer was born November 18, 1909 in Iowa City, Iowa.
+Bauer was born November 18, 1909, in Iowa City, Iowa.
 Despite his family having lost both its broom factory and farm during the Great Depression, Bauer was able to work his way through school to earn both his B.S.
 (1934) and M.D.
 (1933) degrees from the University of Iowa.
 Upon graduating from the University of Iowa Medical School, Bauer took internships and residencies in Chicago and New York City, furthering his interest in public health epidemiology.

 Bauer's first major act in his career in the United States Public Health Service was the establishment of a Venereal Disease Center in Chicago in 1942.
-He went on to serve as Chief of the Division of Venereal Disease in Washington, D.C. from 1948 to 1953, and then as Medical Officer in Charge of the Communicable Disease Center (now known as the Centers for Disease Control and Prevention) in Atlanta from 1953 to 1956.
+He went on to serve as chief of the Division of Venereal Disease in Washington, D.C., from 1948 to 1953, and then as medical officer in charge of the Communicable Disease Center (now known as the Centers for Disease Control and Prevention) in Atlanta, Georgia, from 1953 to 1956.
 Bauer also served on numerous expert committees for the World Health Organization between 1948 and 1957.

-Finally, Bauer was Chief of the Bureau of State Services in the United States Public Health Service in Washington, D.C. from 1960 to 1962.
-In 1962, Bauer was awarded the United States Public Health Service Distinguished Service Medal upon his retirement after 29 years of service, having achieved the rank of Assistant Surgeon General of the United States.
+Finally, Bauer was chief of the Bureau of State Services in the U.S. Public Health Service in Washington, D.C., from 1960 to 1962.
+In 1962, he was awarded the Public Health Service Distinguished Service Medal upon his retirement after 29 years of service, having achieved the rank of Assistant Surgeon General of the United States.

-In 1962, Bauer went to work for Becton Dickinson and Company, where he was Senior Vice President for Research and Medical Affairs until 1975.
-Bauer also served on Becton Dickinson's Board of Directors from 1965 to 1985.
+In 1962, Bauer went to work for Becton Dickinson and Company, where he was senior vice president for research and medical affairs until 1975.
+Bauer also served on Becton Dickinson's board of directors from 1965 to 1985.
 Additionally, Bauer served on numerous expert committees for the American Medical Association, the Wyckoff Board of Health, the planning board for Hackensack University Medical Center, and the New Jersey Governor's Health Care Administration Board.

 Personal life

-Bauer married Helen in 1939.
+Bauer married his wife, Helen, in 1939.
 They had four children.

-He died at his home in Wyckoff, New Jersey on May 6, 2005, of congestive heart failure.
+Bauer died at his home in Wyckoff, New Jersey, on May 6, 2005, of congestive heart failure.